sudo-prem/DSA/README.md

 # DSA

-Repository contains C++ implementations of famous data structures and algorithms
+C++ implementations of famous data structures and algorithms.